David Reeves (composer): Works as composer

 In 1987 the Australian Bicentennial Authority appointed Reeves as composer for the soundtrack to the promotional film for the "Tall Ships" celebration to take place on Sydney Harbour in 1988.
 Also in that year, his theatre musical Seven Little Australians, based on the classic Australian story originally created by Ethel Turner, opened at the Comedy Theatre in Melbourne.
 The musical was to run for more than 500 performances in the main theatres throughout the eastern states.
 The Royal Queensland Theatre Company produced a sellout season in 1991.
 The amateur rights are now regularly taken up and many musical societies have performed the piece in recent years.
 David Reeves' production quickly became the biggest box office success ever in this country for a fully homegrown original stage musical production with music, lyrics and book all created by Australians.

 Reeves' opera Cyrano de Bergerac followed in 1992.

 By now completely based in London, Reeves scored Oscar Wilde's The Picture of Dorian Gray, which was performed on the West End.
 The treatment of the text was extremely controversial, which was reflected in several negative critiques in 1997.

 In 1999 Reeves returned to more conventional texts and recorded his oratorio Becket – The Kiss of Peace.
-A subsequent performance of this work became the highlight of the Canterbury Festival in 2000, given under the auspices of HRH Prince Charles to raise funds for the Prince's Trust.
+A subsequent performance of this work became the highlight of the Canterbury Festival in 2000, given under the auspices of Prince Charles to raise funds for the Prince's Trust.
 That performance featured the choristers of Canterbury Cathedral with the English Chamber Singers, the English Festival Orchestra and soloists including James Bowman, Gillian Keith and David Wilson-Johnson.

 In 2002 Reeves composed his oratorio Planet Requiem, which was commissioned by Assisi's 'Festival of Peace'.

 2018 saw Reeves' 'STAGE DOOR' SONGBOOK SERIES titled 'SONGS FROM AUSTRALIAN MUSICALS' published by Origin Theatrical with international distribution through Hal Leonard Music.
 A work highlighting theatrical music and lyric material originating from Australia.
 The SYDNEY ORGAN JOURNAL interview was published in 2019 in an article titled 'EXPANDED HORIZONS'.